mocker-nicholas/authy/README.md

 ## Status

-- There are certianly some styling and validation updates coming soon, beyond that Authy will soon have expanded functionality as well.
-- I will be adding the ability to generate a link that can be sent out and used to make a payment from any device.
+- COMPLETED 6/20/2022 - I will be adding the ability to generate a link that can be sent out and used to make a payment from any device.
 The link will utilize the authorize.net accept hosted redirect workflow.

+- Coming soon!: Sort functionality for customer and invoice tables!

 ## Bugs and feature requests